Instrumented branch coverage in rust

 Similar to grcov, the resultant coverage run didn’t show the missing

-not show the partial for only hitting the if
+not show the partial for only hitting the if condition false.

 Regions